Workiva/over_react/doc/flux_to_redux.md

 If, through this process, the document or examples miss any edge cases you encounter, please create an issue or reach out so it can be added.

 ## Do I have to transition to Redux?
-No. OverReact Redux is meant to help to provide a recommended state management method for OverReact components, as well as provide benefits over w_flux and built_redux.
+No. OverReact Redux is meant to help to provide a recommended state management method for OverReact components, as well as provide benefits over [w_flux](https://github.com/workiva/w_flux) and [built_redux](https://github.com/davidmarne/built_redux).
 Those benefits may provide enough reason to make a refactor worthwhile.
 If, after evaluating the benefits and effort, the juice doesn't seem worth the squeeze, then no need to worry about it!

-To evaluate if the refactor is worth it, the details of OverReact Redux can be found in the [OverReact Redux doc](./over_react_redux_documentation.md).
+To evaluate if the refactor is worth it, the details of OverReact Redux can be found in the [OverReact Redux documentation](./over_react_redux_documentation.md).
 That document paired with this guide will illustrate the full scope of costs and benefits.

 ## A Simple Example
 To illustrate the basic changes that will occur, this section will go through a basic Flux architecture and then show that same system with Redux instead.
 This section will also have a step by step list of instructions for an update as straightforward as this one.
 An actual working example can be found in the [Flux to Redux Example](../web/flux_to_redux/simple/readme.md).